 Much like sleep, blood sugar imbalance leads to higher blood sugar (glucose) levels in your mouth’s fluids.
 This promotes the growth of bacteria that can cause gum disease.
 Additionally, infections from untreated periodontal disease can cause the blood sugar to rise and make it harder to control diabetes.

-Like, a bad cold.
-Your blood sugar rises as your body works to fight off an illness.
-Drink water and other fluids to stay hydrated.
+Did you know your blood sugar rises as your body works to fight off an illness?
+Drink water and other fluids, like bone broth, to stay hydrated.
 Be aware that some medicines, such as antibiotics and decongestants that clear sinuses, can affect your blood sugar.
-When in doubt, call your doctor.

 Images courtesy of Unsplash.